logo for nutrition-and-you.com

 (Photo by Vic Lic)

-• Pectin has also been shown to reduce blood cholesterol levels by decreasing re-absorption of cholesterol binding bile acids in the colon.
+3. Pectin has also been shown to reduce blood cholesterol levels by decreasing re-absorption of cholesterol in the colon.

-• The fruit contains very good levels of vitamin-A (provides about 1150 IU per 100g), and flvonoid antioxidants such as naringenin, beta-carotene, xanthin and lutein.
+4. The fruit contains very healthy levels of vitamin A (provides about 1150 IU per 100g), and flavonoid antioxidants such as naringenin, and naringin.
+Additionally, it is a moderate source of lycopene, β-carotene, xanthin, and lutein.
 Studies suggest that these compounds have antioxidant properties and are essential for vision.

-• Vitamin A also required maintaining healthy mucus membranes and skin.
-Consumption of natural fruits rich in vitamin-A and flavonoids helps to protect from lung and oral cavity cancers.
+6. Further, vitamin A also requires maintaining healthy mucosa and skin.
+Consumption of natural fruits rich in vitamin A and flavonoids helps to protect from lung and oral cavity cancers.

-• It is a good source of antioxidant vitamin-C; provides about 52% of DRI.
-Vitamin-C is a powerful natural anti-oxidant and helps body develop resistance against infectious agents and scavenge harmful free radicals; also is required for the maintenance of normal connective tissue as well for wound healing.
-It also facilitates dietary iron absorption from the intestine.
+7. It is an excellent source of antioxidant vitamin-C, providing about 52% of DRI.
+Vitamin C is a powerful natural anti-oxidant and helps the body develop resistance against infectious agents and scavenge harmful free radicals.
+It, furthermore, is required for the maintenance of healthy connective tissue and aids in early wound healing.
+It also facilitates dietary iron absorption in the intestine.

-• Fresh fruit is very rich in potassium.
-Potassium is an important component of cell and body fluids, helps controlling heart rate and blood pressure through countering sodium effects.
+8. 100 g of fresh fruit contains about 135 mg of potassium electrolyte.
+Potassium is an important component of cell and body fluids and helps regulate heart rate and blood pressure by countering sodium effects.

-• Red varieties of grapefruits are especially rich in the most powerful flavonoid antioxidant, lycopene.
-Studies have shown that lycopene protects skin damage from UV rays, and offers protection against prostate cancer.
+9. The red variety grapefruits are especially rich in powerful flavonoid antioxidant, lycopene.
+Studies show that lycopene protects skin from dangerous UV rays, and offers protection against prostate cancer.

-• It contains moderate levels of B-complex group of vitamins such as folates, riboflavin, pyridoxine, and thiamin in addition to some resourceful minerals such as iron, calcium, copper, and phosphorus.
+10. Additionally, it contains moderate levels of the B-complex group of vitamins such as folates, riboflavin, pyridoxine, and thiamin in addition to some resourceful minerals such as iron, calcium, copper, and phosphorus.

 See the table below for in depth analysis of nutrients: